GatorEducator/java-assignment-solution-100-01/README.md

 ## System Requirements

-We developed this assignment for the following software and versions:
+We developed this assignment to work with the following software and versions:

 - Docker Desktop
 - Operating Systems